TL;DR

 The main takeaways are:

-- Consistent with Assistant Axis, I see a prominent assistant <-> role-play axis in the geometry of role profiles in SAE feature space.
+- Consistent with Assistant Axis, I see a prominent assistant <-> role-play axis in the geometry of role vectors in SAE feature space.

 - In the drift transcripts I tested, movement along this axis is visible in SAE space as well (i.e., turns can drift away from the assistant-like direction).